Magdalinprincy/Bright_Money/README.md

 2. **SEO Optimization**
    - Properly structured HTML with meta tags, alt attributes, and headings.

-3. **Google Tag Manager (GTM)**
-   - Integrated GTM for efficient management of analytics and tracking codes.

 ## Screenshots
 Here are the screenshots for desktop, tablet, and mobile views: